barryclark/jekyll-now/biofactory/class/1-incubator.md

 ## Incubator Design

-The following week we will build our first Open Hardware lab device: the incubator.
+This week we will build our first Open Hardware lab device: the incubator.
 Download the design files here:

 * [Functional and technical requirements](/biofactory/class/1-incubator/requirements/)
 * [SketchUp assembly](/biofactory/class/1/Incubator-Sketchup.skp)